 “Dr. Baldwin’s energy in the classroom and commitment to her students is unmatched,” said CALS Dean Elaine Turner.
 “She is constantly seeking out innovative methods to connect with students, and I’m proud that she is being recognized as a leader in teaching.”

-Baldwin recognizes the positive impact of her mentors and strives to be the same kind of resource for her students, both inside and outside the classroom and outside of it.
+Baldwin recognizes the positive impact of her mentors and strives to be the same kind of resource for her students, both inside and outside the classroom.

 Students Brett LaBella and Jordyn Ranfone, previous president and vice president of the Entomology Club, acknowledge their advisor’s impact on their time at UF, writing, “We wholeheartedly believe our college journey would not have been so successful if we had not met Dr. Baldwin.
 She taught how us how to effectively communicate science to people of all backgrounds.”